 We found 4 orthopedic surgeons who accept Coventry Pediatric Dental near Lakeland, FL.

-Dr. Stuart Patterson is an orthopedist.
-Patient reviews placed him at an average of 2.5 stars out of 5.
-Clinical interests for Dr. Patterson include hand problems and musculoskeletal surgery.
-Dr. Patterson is professionally affiliated with Winter Haven Hospital and Heart of Florida Regional Medical Center.
-Dr. Patterson is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He welcomes new patients.
-After completing medical school at the University of Cape Town Faculty of Health Sciences, he performed his residency at a hospital affiliated with McMaster University.
+Dr. Stuart Patterson's areas of specialization are hand surgery and orthopedics/orthopedic surgery.
+Dr. Patterson's average rating from his patients is 2.5 stars out of 5.
+His clinical interests include hand problems and orthopedic surgery.
+He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He obtained his medical school training at the University of Cape Town Faculty of Health Sciences and performed his residency at a hospital affiliated with McMaster University.
 Dr. Patterson is conversant in Afrikaans.
+His hospital/clinic affiliations include Winter Haven Hospital and Heart of Florida Regional Medical Center.
+His practice is open to new patients.

 Clinical interests: Sports Health, Wrist Problems, Elbow Problems, Shoulder Problems, Fractures, Arthroscopic Surgery, ...
 (Read more)